Cemguish/configure-ad/README.md

 <p>
   <b>Next, I will be creating a role for Departments.</b>
    <li>Go back to the Admin panel > Agents > Departments add New "Department".</li>
-   <li>At the add department section for the parent leave it as Top level department > Name SysAdmins and create.</li>
+   <li>In the Add Department section, leave the parent as Top Level Department, enter the name as SysAdmins, and click Create.</li>
-   <li>After creating the SysAdmin Department successfully you will see successfully added role to the top of the page in a green box.</li><br>
+   <li>After successfully creating the SysAdmin department, a green box will appear at the top of the page confirming that the role was added.</li><br>
 <img width="1168" height="495" alt="PIO 11" src="https://github.com/user-attachments/assets/e1f9ba60-22c4-4c44-957d-0f190bcfad27" />
 <img width="1033" height="981" alt="PIO 12" src="https://github.com/user-attachments/assets/5b935438-af86-47a6-8c43-ff9e07349664" />
 <img width="1100" height="532" alt="PIO 13" src="https://github.com/user-attachments/assets/7546be30-a1e1-465d-924d-b8c578468b74" />